Field Experiences Frequently Asked Questions

 If the deadline falls on a weekend, applications are due the preceding business day.
 Please keep in mind you must schedule an interview as part of your application process, so be sure to consult the directions well in advance of the deadline.
 Interviews can usually be scheduled as much as two months ahead of the deadline so don’t be afraid to be an early bird!

 For fall applicants, the goal is to have those assignments to you by the end of May.
 For spring applicants, we try to let you know in December.
-We will let you know via U.S. mail so please be sure we have your current address.
+We will let you know via email.

 Please note this is subject to receipt of placement information from the districts.
 For fall applicants, this can be delayed due to other demands on the districts.

 You are expected to follow your cooperating teacher’s schedule.
 You will start when your cooperating teacher is expected in the classroom and finish the Wednesday before graduation.
-You will be expected to attend seminars and present your assessment presentation on campus.
+Candidates completing a dual endorsement with special education will have an extended time in the classroom based on being placed 10 weeks for each endorsement.
+You will be expected to attend seminars and present your srategies project on campus.

 Your first two weeks of clinical practice are considered an orientation in which you will learn the policies and procedures of the district, the building, and the classroom you are in.
 Our policy is off your seat and on your feet!
 We expect you to be engaged and interacting with students from day one.
 This does not mean you are solo-teaching on day one.
 You and your cooperating teacher will begin implementing co-teaching strategies.